-Bribery in Angola is legally understood as being corruption, as defined in the Law on the Criminalization of the Infractions Related to Money Laundering (Law n.
-3/14, February 10), enacted in 2014 (Law 3/14).
+Bribery in Angola is legally understood as being corruption, as defined in the Law on the Criminal Code (Law n.
+38/20, November 11).

 2. What constitutes a bribe?

-In accordance with the above Law 3/14, corruption is defined from a passive and active perspective.
+In accordance with the Criminal Code, corruption is defined from a passive and active perspective.